openedx/edx-documentation/en_us/shared/students/SFD_certificates.rst

 To print your certificate in the most professional looking format, note the following guidelines.

-* Print the certificate in landscape orientation.

-  To set landscape orientation in Firefox browsers, from the **File** menu, select **Page Setup**.
-Then select the landscape orientation icon and select **OK**.

 * Do not print the header or footer.
+Depending on your system, you might need to clear this option.

 * Set the margins to the minimum space available.

-* Print background graphics.

-Depending on your system, you might need to set these options when printing your certificate.
+Depending on your system, you might need to select the **Minimum** option for the margins.

 *************************
 PDF Certificates